Fishing

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-As of April 1, 2012 new fishing regulations are in effect for City of Bloomington public park lakes (Anglers Lake, Holiday Lake, Miller Park Lake, Tipton Lake and White Oaks Lake).
+The following fishing regulations are in effect for City of Bloomington public park lakes (Anglers Lake, Gaelic Pond, Holiday Lake, Miller Park Lake, Tipton Lake, and White Oaks Lake).

 Fish Type Regulation